Maria Meshcherskaya: Romance with Grand Duke Alexander

 The meetings became more frequent, and Meshcherskaya was reprimanded.
-Countess Catherine Tiesenhausen claimed that the Maria was behaving indecently, openly running after the heir apparent.
+Countess Catherine von Tiesenhausen (1803-1888) claimed that the Maria was behaving indecently, openly running after the heir apparent.
 And in order to avoid 'serious consequences' she must stop seeing the Tsarevich.
 In November 1865, Alexander II expressed a desire for the Tsarevich and Nikolai's former bride, the Danish princess Dagmar of Denmark, to marry.
 The Tsarevich felt conflicted between his feelings for Meshcherskaya and duty.
 He wrote in his diary on March 15: “I really love her, and if I were a free man, I would certainly marry her, and I am sure that she would completely agree”.

-At a ball on April 18, Meshcherskaya informed the heir that Prince Wittgenstein had proposed to her.
-The Tsarsevich's parents insisted on a trip to Denmark, and in May the he wrote in his diary: “I only think now about giving up my plight and, if possible, marrying sweet M.E.
+At a ball on April 18, Meshcherskaya informed the heir that Prince zu Sayn-Wittgenstein-Sayn had proposed to her.
+The Tsarsevich's parents insisted on a trip to Denmark, and in May he wrote in his diary: “I only think now about giving up my plight and, if possible, marrying sweet M.E.
 I want to refuse to marry Dagmar, which I cannot love and do not want ...
 Maybe it will be better if I renounce the throne ...
 I do not want another wife, like M. E.".
 At the same time, the Grand Duke feared that “when the decisive moment comes, she will abandon me, and then everything was lost”.

 In May 1866 the Emperor announced that an article was published in Danish newspapers that the Tsarevich did not want to marry Dagmar because of his feelings for Meshcherskaya.
 Christian IX of Denmark sent a letter to the Imperial family asking them to confirm the heir's plans for his daughter.
 There was a major quarrel, during which Alexander declared his desire to abdicate the throne and marry 'dear Dusenka', which was not understood by Alexander II, who threatened to expel Maria.
-After himself explaining himself Maria, Alexander decided to go to Denmark.
+After himself explaining with Maria, Alexander decided to go to Denmark.
 The only thing he asked his father was not to punish the girl.
 The Empress reassured her son that Meshcherskaya would go to Paris with her aunt Princess Chernysheva.

 The engagement of Tsarevich Alexander and Princess Dagmar of Denmark took place on June 17, 1866 and a wedding followed on October 28.
 Princess Meshcherskaya saw the heir again in 1867 in Paris, where he came with his father at the invitation of Emperor Napoleon III.